grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 ### Max active series

-The generator protects itself and your remote write target by having a maximum number of series it will produce.
-To determine if series are being dropped due to this limit check:
+The generator protects itself and your remote-write target by having a maximum number of series the generator produces.
+Use the `sum` below to determine if series are being dropped due to this limit:

 ```
 sum(rate(tempo_metrics_generator_registry_series_limited_total{}[1m]))